Major incident declared in South Wales as Storm Bert takes its toll

 “People are very keen to help, as you can see, everyone is around, offering coffee, offering cookies, fire service are here now.”

-He added: “The intended outcome will be a comprehensive programme of proposed catchment scale interrelated projects to be delivered collectively by the flood risk management authorities.
+And he said NRW has worked with the local authority on individual property protection to hundreds of homes at higher risk.

-“We have also worked with the local authority to roll out individual property protection to many hundreds of homes at higher risk of flooding in this area.
+Mr Bettinson added that NRW will continue to work with the local authority to plan for the future, as climate change increases flood risks, adding: “But we cannot stop all flooding.

 “Adaptation to growing flood risk and learning to live better and recover more quickly from flooding will be absolutely key in the coming decades.”